4 Evaluate Your Learning Skills and Strengths

 Try it!

-Consider how you could use the Multiple Intelligences theory to understand your strengths and learn new subject matter in any course.
+Consider how you could use the Multiple Intelligences theory to understand your strengths when learning new course material.

 1. What did you discover about your learning strengths?

-2. Identify your 2 to 3 strongest intelligences.
+2. What are your 2 to 3 strongest intelligences.

 3. How will you use these intelligences in class?

-4. How could you use all eight of the intelligence to learn in one of your courses.
+4. How could you use all 8 of the intelligence to learn in one of your courses.

 Enter your answers in the activity below.